CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 - J: the synaptic strength.
 This is the value of the PSP (the change in potential on the postsynaptic neuron upon presynaptic spike).
 Note that this is the only point at which we define which population is excitatory and which is inhibitory.
 Here, the population 0 is E and the population 1 is I: we set all EPSPs to 0.001 mV and IPSPs to -0.005mV.
 - Jpot and Ppot: Some synapses can be potentiated.
 With a probability of Ppot, synapses have a Synaptic strength of Jpot instead of J. Here, Ppot is set to 0 in all synapses, so no synapse is potentiated.
 - connectivity type: the rule for neuron connections.
 Here, it is set to RandomConnectivity in all synapses.
 This connectivity rule ensures that each neuron gets the same number of connections, which is determined from the probability of connection and the number of neurons in the presynaptic population: $C=p*N$.
 For each presynaptic neuron, its presynaptic connections are randomly drawn from the presynaptic population.
 Here, the connection probability (ConnectProba) is set to 5% in all synapse.
-### Branched parameters
+### Plasticity parameters
 In case the morphology model used works on branched dendrites, the following parameters will apply:
+- relativeCouplingStrength: a relative factor multiplying the weight of synapses from this object only in the model.
+This only works in plasticity models that are not MonoDendriteSTDP based.
-- target_branch: It can be either 'ordered' (starts allocation at branch 0), 'random', or a specific branch ID (from zero onwards).
+- targetBranch: It can be either 'ordered' (starts allocation at branch 0), 'random', or a specific branch ID (from zero onwards).
 In the future, subregion implementation will allow to target multiple branches.

 ##Iterative parameters
 In every Parameters.txt file you have the option of including the iterate_1 and iterate_2 parameters (recommended to add at the end for consensus).
 Its usage can be seen in Test10_Parameters.txt, but because of how the programme iterates over these parameters, they will not be visible in the reconstituted copy of the parameter file in the output folder.
-Instead, it can only be recovered in the input_copy_parameters.txt, which is an identical copy of the original file.
+Instead, it can only be recovered in the Title_inputParametersCopy.txt, which is an identical copy of the original file.
 ###Syntax example
 ->iterate_1 neuron_0_noNeurons 50 100 200 400
 ->iterate_1 synapses_1_0_J 0.05 0.025 0.0125 0.00625